indieLAB: The Rise of Self-Publishing 3.0 | WritersDigest.com

 This new landscape—opportunities, challenges and all—was borne of a three-part wave of industry changes starting more than two decades ago.
 It was this new landscape that led to the formation of organizations such as the Alliance of Independent Authors (ALLi), which I founded to encourage ethics and excellence in author-publishing after a 20-year career in publishing and media as a journalist, author and even literary agent.

-This column and the ones to follow will address self-publishing opportunities for authors and dispel some of the many myths about this pathway to publication.
+This new column, indieLAB, and the ones to follow will address self-publishing opportunities for authors and dispel some of the many myths about this pathway to publication.

 The first crack in the closed publishing system, which required expensive presses and bookstore distribution, came in the 1990s with the digital tech that allowed print-on-demand (POD).
 This was Self-Publishing 1.0, and a few pioneering authors jumped aboard.